-Ms. Cooper has been working at ACHS since 2017, she hold a Bachelor’s degree in Psychology from Kean University and a Master’s in School Counseling from Montclair State University.
+Ms. Cooper has been working at ACHS since 2017, she holds a Bachelor’s degree in Psychology from Kean University and a Master’s in School Counseling from Montclair State University.
 Prior to joining the ACHS team, Ms. Cooper completed her School Counseling internship with the Montclair School District.
-She had been working with students with disabilities for approximately six years prior to completion of her Master’s degree.
+She had been working with students with disabilities for approximately six years prior to the completion of her Master’s degree.
 Although she calls East Orange home, Ms. Cooper is a proud Trinidadian.
-She enjoys listening to Soca music, watching documentaries and reading romance novels.
+She enjoys listening to Soca music, watching documentaries, and reading romance novels.
 Nothing fulfills Ms. Cooper more than helping her students plan their life after high school.

 Mr. Jordan T. Siegel

 Mr. Siegel has been part of the Roselle community his entire life.
 He is an alumnus of the Roselle school district and graduated from Abraham Clark in 1983.
 Mr. Siegel has been a member of the Roselle School Counseling Department since 2007.
 He is looking forward to the start of his 12th year as a counselor-educator, eager to meet his new students, along with continuing to develop a rapport with his existing students.
-His B.A. in Labor Studies and Ed.M. in Educational Psychology have prepared him to assist students and their families with scholastic, social and career issues/concerns that may arise.
+His B.A. in Labor Studies and Ed.M. in Educational Psychology has prepared him to assist students and their families with scholastic, social, and career issues/concerns that may arise.
 Mr. Siegel was awarded the Union County Unity Award for Education by the Union County Freeholders and was a nominee for Life Changer of the Year in 2016-2017.
 The development of a student’s social/emotional skills and leadership skills has been a cornerstone of Mr. Siegel’s counseling, he has developed groups such as the Nike Career Group, Validating Mentors Group, and the ACHS Dungeons & Dragons Group.
-He is also a member of the NJ School Counselors Association, The Union County School Counselors Association, and American School Counselors Association.
+He is also a member of the NJ School Counselors Association, The Union County School Counselors Association, and the American School Counselors Association.

 Ms. Lola Williams

 Ms. Williams is a School Counselor at the Abraham Clark High School (ACHS).
 Before coming to ACHS, she served as a School Counselor with the Newark Public Schools and as a Counselor at the New Jersey Institute of Technology Center for Pre-College Programs.
-In all, Ms. Williams has over fifteen years of experience in counseling middle school and high school aged students.
+In all, Ms. Williams has over fifteen years of experience in counseling middle school and high school-aged students.
 She holds a Bachelor’s in Psychology from Bloomfield College and a Master’s in School Counseling from Seton Hall University.

 Her career as a school counselor has truly been rewarding.
 Ms. Williams enjoys working with students, teachers, the administrative team and parents who each play a critical role in the student’s academic success.
 She is a strong believer in expecting and encouraging each student to have a growth mindset; anything is possible with effort and determination.
 In her free time, Ms. Williams enjoys spending time with family and friends, participating in community service events, singing, and writing.
 She is a published author of children’s book entitled, her first one was: Crabbella, the Rescue.
 Ms. Williams office door remains open for counseling and all are welcome.